webplatform/docs-wpd/Community/Community_Engagement_Plan/index.md

 :* Identify things to do (organize by topic, by needs and by type of contribution) :* Identify talking places (IRC, forum, ML, etc.)
 * Spread the world
-:* Blog about what's happen on a regular basis (see [http://hacks.mozilla.org/category/mdn/as/title/ Mozilla "State of the doc blog posts"])
+:* Blog about what's happenning on a regular basis (see [http://hacks.mozilla.org/category/mdn/as/title/ Mozilla "State of the doc blog posts"])
-:* Tweet every major doc change with credit to the contributor (this could apply to any social network, not just Twitter) :* Convince technical blogger to link back to webplatform.org
+:* Tweet every major doc change with credit to the contributor (this could apply to any social network, not just Twitter) :* Convince technical bloggers to link back to webplatform.org
 * Social events
 :* Organize [[WPD:Doc Sprints|Doc Sprints]]
 :* Promote events organize by contributors